DFRobot/DFRobot_BC20_Gravity/README.md

   /**
    * @fn getSatelliteInformation
    * @brief Given a satellite data, which satellite does it start with, how many satellites do you have
-   * @param start Starting character
+   * @param start The starting character
-   * @param num Get data of the satellites
+   * @param num The number of satellites to get data from
-   * @param str The given satellite data character string
+   * @param str Data character string of the given satellite
-   * @param sys Flash data to be written
+   * @param sys Data to be written to Flash
    * @return uint8_t type
    */
   void getSatelliteInformation(uint8_t start, uint8_t num, char* str, char* sys);